usmank06/Cognivo/Website/docs/implementation/GRAPH_CANVAS_INTEGRATION_COMPLETE.md

 # Graph Canvas Integration - IMPLEMENTATION COMPLETE ✅

 ## Summary
-Successfully integrated the Graph + Canvas Demo's interactive chart visualization system into the main DataBoard website.
+Successfully integrated the Graph + Canvas Demo's interactive chart visualization system into the main Cognivo website.
 The implementation adds a powerful graph mode to the existing canvas editor, allowing users to toggle between visual graph editing and JSON code editing.

 ---